wer-zen/zadome/pages/Third Principle of Dynamics.md

 - Tags: [[knowledge]] of [[physics]]
   ---
-- > For every action there is an equal or
+  > For every action there is an equal or contrary reaction
+- The effect connected wot